Toolkit Topic

 This distinction may sound semantic, but for local government officials such as yourself, the difference is a matter of state law and has important legal ramifications.
 For example, in 1985, Utah enacted a “Truth-in-Taxation” law that requires local governments to officially notify residents of proposed tax increases.
 Notably, this process is not required for increases to services that can be classified as fees (such as a water service rate increase).

 Some cities and counties, desiring a politically easier avenue than raising taxes to make up for budget gaps, have noted this difference.
-They subsequently passed ordinances that create a “Transportation Utility” in an attempt to fund road maintenance through fees that are charged on a bill for a different utility.
+They subsequently passed ordinances that create a “Transportation Utility” and began charging new fees on different utility bills that had nothing to do with transportation.

 Are you a local elected official and interested in chatting with us more about this topic?
 Please reach out to us at localgovt@libertas.org—we’d love to chat!